|

 success but are yet to attain Super Bowl glory.
 Nevertheless, Lions fans are loyal and

-state-of-the-art practice facilities, the team has set a benchmark for the
+practice facilities, the team has set a benchmark for the league and is

 |